What Is Medicare?

 - Online at the Social Security website.
 It takes less than 10 minutes, according to the Social Security Administration.

-- Call toll free to 1-800-772-1213 from 7 a.m. to 7 p.m., Monday through Friday.
+- A toll-free phone call to 1-800-772-1213 from 7 a.m. to 7 p.m., Monday through Friday.
 Deaf and partially deaf people can call TTY 1-800-325-0778.

 - In person at your local Social Security office, but you are required to call first to make an appointment.

-Medicare Costs and Fees
+Medicare Costs and Coverage

-Most people don’t have to pay a premium for Medicare Part A because they paid for it through years of payroll taxes while they worked.
+Most people don’t have to pay a premium for Medicare Part A because they paid for it through years of payroll taxes while they worked.Definitions to Know

 - Your monthly payment in exchange for coverage.